limbuu/apache-airflow-with-k8s-executor/Readme.md

 $ helm ls --n default
 $ helm delete -n default airflow

-## If failed to complelete delete all the workloads:
+## If failed to compleletely delete all the workloads:
 $ kubectl delete pods --all
 $ kubectl delete svc --all
 $ kubectl delete deploy --all